Italy: The Dolomites, Bolzano to Ora | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-- Cycle from one small alpine city to another, taking in rich cultures steeped in remarkable histories.
+• Cycle from one small alpine city to another, taking in rich cultures steeped in remarkable history.

-- Ride the diverse landscapes of the Dolomites, from vineyard-blanketed hills, emerald-green valleys, and sylvan forests to dramatic foothills and a 7,000-foot mountain pass.
+• Ride through the diverse landscapes of the Dolomites, from vineyard-covered hills and emerald-green valleys to sylvan forests, dramatic foothills, and a 7,000-foot mountain pass.

-- Coast down a mountainside from Pordoi Pass, navigating 33 switchbacks as you descend for six miles along roads made famous by Italian cyclist Fausto Coppi.
+• Coast down a mountainside from Pordoi Pass, navigating 33 switchbacks over six miles along roads made famous by Italian cycling legend Fausto Coppi.

-- Revel in some of Europe’s best-maintained bike paths, stellar routes that comprise 90% of this itinerary.
+• Revel in some of Europe’s best-maintained bike paths—stellar routes that make up 90% of this itinerary.

-- Sample the culinary delights of South Tyrol, from alpine cheeses and speck (cured ham) to pinot noirs along the Wine Route.
+• Sample the culinary delights of South Tyrol, from alpine cheeses and speck (cured ham) to Pinot Noirs along the famed Wine Route.

 What to Expect

-This tour offers a combination of easy terrain and moderate hills and is ideal for beginner and experienced cyclists.
-Rides are mostly on well-paved dedicated bike paths that are well maintained, well-marked, and very scenic.
-Expect riding gradually uphill for the first three days.
-On the day you bike down the mountain pass, expect 10 km (6.2 miles) of downhill on a large road that can be busy with cars in the summer.
+This tour features a combination of easy terrain and moderate hills, making it ideal for both beginner and experienced cyclists.
+Rides are primarily on well-paved, dedicated bike paths that are well maintained, clearly marked, and exceptionally scenic.
+Expect gradual uphill riding during the first three days.
+On the day you descend the mountain pass, anticipate 10 km (6.2 miles) of downhill riding on a wide road that may be busy with car traffic during the summer.
 Please verify your bike selection for this tour as it is not always possible to change bikes once you arrive on tour.
 Travel with your friends and family—we can accommodate multiple guests on this self-guided vacation.
 Our 24/7 support system is available if needed.

 Cyclists